fedepacher/CreateMySQLwithCSV/README.md

 # CreateMySQLwithCSV

-Script to create MySQL DB based based on CSV or Excel files.
+Script to create MySQL DB based on CSV or Excel files.

 ## Run code